kgoke/PyBLEz/README.md

 #### Advertising:

-- The peripheral advertises with the local name "SimpleBLE" and includes the service UUID.
+- The peripheral advertises with the local name "HelloBLE" and includes the service UUID.

 #### Running the Peripheral: